Sainglend/tda-api-client/authREADME.md

 ## DONE!!!!
 Sort of.....

 From now on, you can either leverage the authentication javascript code in this library, either directly in your code, or indirectly every time you make a request, or you can revisit the page in step 7.
-Note: as long as you put the refresh_token in the correct place in the config/ folder, you'll never have to personally deal with an access_token.
-You'll just have to get your refresh_token every 90 days.
+Note: as long as you put the refresh_token in the correct place in the config/ folder, you'll never have to personally deal with an access_token (the one that expires every 30 minutes).
+You'll just have to get a new refresh_token every 90 days.

 However, just in case you want to give it a go manually, here is how to get an access_token, which is a required input for most API calls: